floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

 a lot of branching.
 For a 6502 emulator the algorithmic approach makes a lot more sense because the 6502 instruction set is much more streamlined.

 My most recent approach for the Z80 is thus a hybrid decoder.
-The opcode is is still going through a giant switch-case, but some opcode ranges which are very 'uniform' use algorithmic decoding.
+The opcode is still going through a giant switch-case, but some opcode ranges which are very 'uniform' use algorithmic decoding.
 For instance [here is the current Z80 decoder](https://github.com/floooh/chips/blob/090828dc04b508c5dd437546989e87433ac0370a/chips/_z80_opcodes.h).
 The entire [0xCB prefix range is decoded dynamically](https://github.com/floooh/chips/blob/090828dc04b508c5dd437546989e87433ac0370a/chips/_z80_opcodes.h#L260).
 This little change reduces the amount of x86 code